FlightLabsUNSW/uas_lol/README.md

 ```
 mavproxy.py --master=/dev/ttyUSB0 --baudrate 57600 --aircraft copter 127.0.0.1:5501 --out 127.0.0.1:14550 --out 127.0.0.1:14551 --console --map
 ```
+See here for options on what to use as master: http://python.dronekit.io/guide/connecting_vehicle.html (Likely COM ports for Windows)

 You can connect the script/Mission Planner to any of the out addresses